 I usually oblige my friend of everything, but the one thing I wasn’t at all comfortable with or even wanted to do was to visit the World Trade Center Memorial.
 Orlando is a middle school history teacher and he wanted to see the new buildings and the September 11 memorial to incorporate in a lesson for his students.

 All I knew about the memorial was that it had a water feature.
 That was it.
 I never really thought to go there — ever.
 I know of only two people who were at WTC who survived 9/11, and only one of them personally.
-I, like many New Yorkers have let that event slip into their deep subconscious where all the other ugly, frightening memories wind up, to be hashed out in my later, more reflective senior years.
-Or by my psychiatrist.
+I, like many New Yorkers have let that event slip into my deep subconscious where all the other ugly, frightening memories wind up, to be hashed out later in some, more reflective senior period.
+Or by a psychiatrist.

 The water pooled like shimmering glass on the floor of the well, then flowed into a square canyon in the middle.
 From any angle that you stood around the monument you couldn’t see the bottom of that middle canyon, giving you the impression that it was endless.

 Mixed emotions of grief, mourning, endings and new beginnings flooded over me as I stood mesmerized by the simple cyclical process of the water.
 I thought about the cleansing effect of water, the cool smoothness of the dark granite base as the water rushed over it, the endless cascade of water — like tears — and the bottomless well that would never be filled no matter how much water flowed into it.